-She can be super sweet and super moody, all in the same half-hour.
-And she’s on her phone 24/7.
+They can be super; sweet and super moody, all in the same half-hour.
+And they're on their phone 24/7.
 Sound like your 15-year-old daughter?
 Even though they may think they’re all grown up, girls this age still need plenty of guidance.
 The more you know about what to expect, the more you can help.

 A 15-year-old is an adolescent -- no longer a child, but not yet an adult either.
 There are lots of physical changes, but it’s also a time of big intellectual, social, and emotional development.
 While it can vary from girl to girl, there are common milestones to look for.

-Your daughter may be concerned about the size and shape of her body and her weight.
+Your daughter may be concerned about the size and shape of their body and weight.
 Nearly half of all high school girls diet.
 Sometimes this concern can lead to eating disorders.
-If you think this may be a problem for your daughter, talk to her doctor.
+If you think this may be a problem for your daughter, talk to their doctor.

 When children are young, they only think about what’s going on at the moment.
 But by age 15, a girl can think in more complex ways about what’s possible and how the world works.
 Expect your 15-year-old to: